Colleges by Location

 Getting information about the faculty at a school can help you estimate the quality of education you will receive there.

 According to the most recent data, the student-faculty ratio at Montana State University was 16:1: that means 16 students per one teacher.
-This school has recently reported to have 1,048 faculty members.
-This number included 514 male and 534 female faculty members.
+The faculty of this school consists of 1,048 members, according to the most recent data reported.
+Out of that number, there were 514 men and 534 women.
 The fact that female faculty members outnumber the male ones at this school speaks volumes for gender equality at Montana State University.

 Student Population Diversity Graph